Inherent vice is an exclusion found in most cargo insurance policies to account for a defect or inherent characteristic in the nature of the product.

 Inherent vice refers to the inherent properties of the goods being transported that make them prone to damage or deterioration.
 This can include perishable goods, such as food, that have a short shelf life and are prone to spoilage if not properly refrigerated or preserved.
 Inherent vice can also refer to goods that are sensitive to temperature, humidity, or other environmental conditions, such as electronic equipment or pharmaceuticals, which may be damaged if exposed to extreme temperatures or moisture.
 Inherent vice can also apply to goods that are naturally fragile, such as glass or ceramics, which may be easily broken if not handled with care.
 Transportation companies may not be liable for damage to cargo that arises from the cargo’s inherent vices.

 To determine if your good has a form of inherent vice, consider the following examples:

-History or Function.
-Iron and metals are known to rust or corrode when exposed to humidity.
-In the case of any machinery made of iron or metal, for example, a claim for rust would be denied if shipper doesn’t protect the equipment.
+History or Function: Iron and metals are known to rust or corrode when exposed to humidity.
+In the case of any machinery made of iron or metal, for example, a claim for rust would be denied if the shipper doesn’t protect the equipment.